dydxprotocol/dydx-v3-python/README.md

 ## Getting Started

 The `Client` object can be created with different levels of authentication depending on which features are needed.
-For more complete examples, see [test_integration.py](./integration_tests/test_integration.py).
+For more complete examples, see the [examples](./examples/) directory, as well as [the integration tests](./integration_tests/).

 ### Public endpoints